codem/silverstripe-damn-fine-uploader/tests/support/readme.md

 This directory contains sources files needed to run Codeception tests on a testing system.

-1. Copy this directory into a folder in your project
+1. Copy the Models and templates/Layout files into your project
-2. Rename the .phps files to .php
+2. Rename .phps files to .php
 3. Run a dev/build and create the relevant pages in the CMS

 ## TODO